 - 2. Standards in an HMO

-- 5. Contact us
+- 4. Contact us

 2. Standards in an HMO

-Most of the standards for HMOs are set by the government and are minimum requirements.
+Because of this, most of the standards for HMOs are set by the government and are minimum requirements.
 Other standards are given as a guide to what we believe is reasonable for the health and safety of the people living there.